 Recording a voice memo and emailing it is also high-touch, expressing gratitude and warmth for spending time with a kindred who cares as deeply as you do about the vision.
 Be sure to write in the body of the email that it is a voice memo, otherwise people may be wary of opening the attachment.

-Regardless if a person commits at that time, ask: What other potential supporters do you feel should know about our work?
-Who else cares as deeply as you do about ________?
+Regardless of what a person commits at that time, if it feels right (rapport is strong), ask: What other potential partners do you feel should know about our work?
+Who else cares as deeply as we do about ________?

-NOTE: Customize, add and delete questions based upon the funder and the circumstances.
+NOTE: Customize, add, and delete questions based on the funder and the circumstances.

-If the answer is No, get clear on why you were invited to meet/submit a proposal, why the declined funding, and what opportunities may still exist in the future.
-You can share that you are always seeking to improve to would like to gain more clarity via a 20-minute conversation, preferably a video call.
-Sample questions:
+If the answer is no, get clear on why you were invited to meet/submit a proposal, why they declined funding, and what opportunities may still exist in the future.

-Close with gratitude and a handwritten note within 24 hours.
+Close with gratitude and a timeline for your follow-up communication (ideally within 24 – 48 hours).

 © copyright black fox global 2024